 Plans are currently underway to extend CTH CB from its current terminal point at STH 15, north to CTH JJ.
-This project is not yet scheduled by Outagamie County.
+This project is not yet scheduled by Outagamie County but will provide significant incentive to develop the lands between these points.
+Greenville receives inquiries about developing land within this area but without needed infrastructure there are only development conversations, no action.

 Greenville is currently developing a Bicycle and Pedestrian Plan to assist with implementation of facilities throughout the community.
-Map 1-23 Existing and Future Parks and Trails illustrates the existing and planned routes.
+Map 1-17 Existing and Future Parks and Trails illustrates the existing and planned routes.
 As part of the planning process a survey was conducted of Town residents and separate surveys of students in middle school and the parents of those students.
 The information will be very useful in making recommendations for improvements to the current and future bicycle and pedestrian facilities.